 Smite usually works just fine, and if there is to be any maintenance done on Smite, the developers certainly announce it beforehand as is custom.

-The servers may go down once in a while; however, this sudden disconnecting problem is not the first one.
+The servers may go down occasionally; however, this sudden disconnecting problem is not the first.
 Users around the globe experienced this sudden disconnection issue.

 A few of the users tried to solve the problem by applying a few methods known to them, such as repair through the fane launcher, reinstalling through the game launcher, uninstalling and reinstalling the video game, resetting the firewall settings, and resetting permissions for Smite, putting smite inside Defender’s whitelist, tried to play with the Defender disabled.